alishahmohammadi/Ali_Portfolio/README.md

-# LAMMPS_analysis
+# Ali Shahmohammadi Portfolio

-This package is to analysis the LAMMPS molecular simulation out put.
-It containes a function for computing the G' and G'' as well as forces on each particle and their movement
+This page is to provide my projects that I have been working for almost a decade.